 The threat of a cloud data breach is troubling because organizations are ultimately responsible for protecting their customers’ information regardless of where they store it.
-Enterprises must, therefore, trust that their cloud service provider has implemented adequate security measures to prevent a data breach.
+Enterprises must, therefore, trust that their CSP has implemented adequate security measures to prevent a breach.

-By extension, companies that don’t research their cloud service provider don’t know what safeguards help protect their data.
-They might also lack insight into what measures they could take to prevent a security incident involving their provider from affecting their users’ data.
+By extension, companies that don’t research their CSP won’t know what safeguards it’s implemented to help protect their customers’ data.
+They might also lack insight into what steps they could take to keep their customers’ data safe in the event of an incident involving their CSP.

 2. Lack of/Weak Identity Access Management and/or Authentication